Selvedge Magazine | Issue 88

 Cape Town’s finest examples of modernity is the MOCA, a gallery carved from circular concrete grain silos standing proud in the baking sun and over looking the fairest bay in the world.
 The elements all of this energetic vibrant design have in common is the reinerpritation of geometry the endless variations of squares circles and triangles, colour and vigour.
 Uniting geometry and the healing aspect of craft practice are two stories of quilts that have emerged from war, those made by Boer soldiers, and those made by refugees from conflict in Bosnia.
 Vibrancy and hope can come from the darkest places."

 We ship worldwide.
-Your order will be packed within 3 days and shipped, Monday to Friday, through the Australia Post network.
+Your order will be packed within 3 days and shipped, Monday to Friday, through the Australia Post network across Australia.
+International deliveries will be shipped via DHL.
 You will receive a tracking notification via email.
-For shipping rates and more information, click here.Returns Policy
+For shipping rates and more information please visit our FAQ Page at the bottomReturns Policy

-We are happy to offer you a refund, credit or exchange for full price merchandise within 14 days of the date that your order arrives with you, sale and promotional items are valid for credit or exchange.
-Contact customer care to arrange your return.
-For more information, click here.
+We provide refund, credit or exchange on full price merchandise within 14 days of the date that your order arrives with you.
+Sale, promotional & gently worn garments are eligible for credit or exchange only.
+To arrange a return please email firstname.lastname@example.org For more information, click here.

 Need some help?